InvidJS/InvidJS/README.md

 # Changes from the stock Invidious API
 - Useless/broken endpoints, such as annotations and captions are not carried over.
 This might be reconsidered in the future.
 - To reduce noise, only the most important data is fetched in the case of big objects.
-- Some unavailable data is filled in for you where possible.
+- Some data is filled in for you and/or made humanly-readable where possible.
 Examples of this include mixes and formats with undefined containers.
 - Minimal and basic versions of objects are available to be consistent with different outputs.
 - Limit options are provided where they're not normally supported by the API.
 - Some objects and outputs are combined, for example: